puppetlabs/puppet-specifications/language/expressions.md

   * Operation fails if LHS or RHS are not numeric or if conversion failed

 Multiplication of integer values produces an integer result.
 If one of the operands is a Float the result is also a Float.
-Integrals does not overflow.
+An implementation may raise an error if integral values overflow, but may never silently produce an incorrect value.

 ### unary * operator (splat)